efmomoh/Capstone-Project-HTML-CSS-JS/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Creative Commons for the hard work put in as a team for this awesome UX Design.
 Hence, this project was built based on Creative Commons legal designs.
-Thanks, team for the success.
+Thanks, team for the success!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>